Prometheus-X-association/data-veracity/docs/design-document.md

 <dl>
   <dt><a name=g_att href=#>attestation</a></dt>
   <dd>
-    <q>the issue of a statement, based on a decision, that fulfillment of specified requirements has been demonstrated</q> ([ISO/IEC 17000:2020](https://www.iso.org/standard/73029.html))
+    <q>the issue of a statement, based on a decision, that fulfillment of specified requirements has been demonstrated</q> (<a href=https://www.iso.org/standard/73029.html>ISO/IEC 17000:2020</a>)
     <br>
     In DVA, <em>attestations</em> of veracity (AoVs) are statements made by either <a href=#g_p>P</a> or a third party rearding the fulfilment of the <a href=#g_vla>VLA</a>.
     While <a href=#g_pov>PoVs</a> are meant to be verified, <a href=#g_aov>AoVs</a> are based on trust.